4strid/diet-router/README.md

 app.route('/route', router1)
 ```

-If you don't want to extend diet's app object, you can skip calling `Router.extend` and call the router directly passing the `app` object as the first argument
+If you don't want to extend diet's app object, you can skip calling `Router.extend` and call the router directly, passing the `app` object as the first argument
 ```javascript
 const router = Router()
 router.get('/subroute', function ($) {